JamBrain/DairyBox/README.md

 https://github.com/ludumdare/ludumdare

+# Using Dairybox
-# Using Dairybox: Building the Source Code and SVG Assets
+## Building the Source Code and SVG Assets
 There are two ways to build the source code and assets.

 1. From inside the VM